bearrobotics-public/cloud-with-experimental/README.md

 ---

 ## Overview
-The Bear Base API facilitates communication between third-party clients and robots via the gRPC framework.
+The Bear Cloud API facilitates communication between third-party clients and robots via the gRPC framework.
 It employs:
 - **Unary RPC**: For request/response-type communications.
 - **Server-streaming RPC**: For continuous updates from robots.